Air source heat pump

+An air source heat pump (ASHP), the most common type of heat pump, can absorb energy (heat) sourced from cold ambient air outside a building, and release the energy at a higher temperature to heat the building, either via hot air or hot water.
+Electricity powers the mechanical pump (compressor), the used electric energy providing typically 3 or 4 times more pumped thermal energy than simple resistive Joule heating.

-An air source heat pump (ASHP) is a heat pump that can absorb heat from air outside a building and release it inside; it uses the same vapor-compression refrigeration process and much the same equipment as an air conditioner, but in the opposite direction.
-ASHPs are the most common type of heat pump and, usually being smaller, tend to be used to heat individual houses or flats rather than blocks, districts or industrial processes.
+Heat pumps use the same vapor-compression refrigeration process and much the same equipment as an air conditioner, but in the opposite direction, or rather source and target can be exchanged, vice versa.
+With ambient air accessible nearly everywhere, ASHPs are the most common type of heat pump and, usually being small, tend to be used to heat individual houses or flats rather than blocks, districts or industrial processes.

-Air-to-air heat pumps provide hot or cold air directly to rooms, but do not usually provide hot water.
-Air-to-water heat pumps use radiators or underfloor heating to heat a whole house and are often also used to provide domestic hot water.
+Air-to-air heat pumps provide hot or cold air directly to single rooms, but do not usually provide hot water.
+Air-to-water heat pumps use water pipes and radiators or underfloor heating to heat a whole house and are often also used to provide domestic hot water.

-An ASHP can typically gain 4 kWh thermal energy from 1 kWh electric energy.
+An ASHP can typically gain 4 kWh thermal energy from 1 kWh electric energy, thus its coefficient of performance or COP is 4.
 They are optimized for flow temperatures between 30 and 40 C, suitable for buildings with heat emitters sized for low flow temperatures.
 With losses in efficiency, an ASHP can even provide full central heating with a flow temperature up to 80 C.

 As of 2023 about 10% of building heating worldwide is from ASHPs.
-They are the main way to phase out gas boilers (also known as "furnaces") from houses, to avoid their greenhouse gas emissions.
+They are the main way to phase out gas boilers and furnaces from houses, to avoid their greenhouse gas emissions.